-Competitive Payment Comparison: Paywavez vs Square, Toast & Stripe
+Competitive Payment Comparison: Paywavez vs Square, Toast & Strip

 Written by: Zac Rogers

-A competitive payment comparison for merchants.
+A competitive payment comparison for merchants in 2026.
 Explore fees, POS features, and which platform fits your business best.

-If you’re ready to modernize your checkout system and take full control of your payments — Sign up with PayWavez now to get started → Create Your Merchant Account
+If you’re ready to modernize your checkout system and take full control of your payments in 2026— Sign up with PayWavez now to get started → Create Your Merchant Account

 Why Compare These Platforms